tencentyun/intlcloud-documents/yehe_doc/中间件与通信/消息队列 Pulsar 版/开发指南/使用实践/定时和延时消息_intl_en.md

 - When using scheduled messages, you need to set a time point after the current time; otherwise, the message will be sent to the consumer immediately.

-- After the scheduled time point is set, the maximum message retention period (i.e., TTL) will still be calculated starting from the message sending time point; for example, if the message is scheduled to be sent in two days, but the TTL of the message is set to one day, then the message will be deleted in one day.
-In this case, you should make sure that the TTL is greater than the scheduled time, i.e., two days; otherwise, the message will be deleted after the TTL elapses.
+- After the scheduled time point is set, the maximum message retention period (i.e., TTL) will still be calculated starting from the message sending time point; for example, if the message is scheduled to be sent in two days, but the TTL of the message is set to one day, then the message will be deleted after one day.
+In this case, you should make sure that the TTL is longer than the scheduled time (i.e., two days); otherwise, the message will be deleted after the TTL elapses.
 This is also the case for delayed messages.

 - In general topics, you can send scheduled and delayed messages through API as instructed in [Directions](#usage) and receive them.